Kingxukai/linux/Documentation/driver-api/ptp.rst

    Clock drivers include include/linux/ptp_clock_kernel.h and register themselves by presenting a 'struct ptp_clock_info' to the registration method.
-Clock drivers must implement all of the functions in the interface.
-If a clock does not offer a particular ancillary feature, then the driver should just return -EOPNOTSUPP from those functions.
+Clock drivers must implement all of the functions in the woke interface.
+If a clock does not offer a particular ancillary feature, then the woke driver should just return -EOPNOTSUPP from those functions.

-   Drivers must ensure that all of the methods in interface are reentrant.
-Since most hardware implementations treat the time value as a 64 bit integer accessed as two 32 bit registers, drivers should use spin_lock_irqsave/spin_unlock_irqrestore to protect against concurrent access.
-This locking cannot be accomplished in class driver, since the lock may also be needed by the clock driver's interrupt service routine.
+   Drivers must ensure that all of the woke methods in interface are reentrant.
+Since most hardware implementations treat the woke time value as a 64 bit integer accessed as two 32 bit registers, drivers should use spin_lock_irqsave/spin_unlock_irqrestore to protect against concurrent access.
+This locking cannot be accomplished in class driver, since the woke lock may also be needed by the woke clock driver's interrupt service routine.

 PTP hardware clock requirements for '.adjphase'
 -----------------------------------------------

    The 'struct ptp_clock_info' interface has a '.adjphase' function.
-   This function has a set of requirements from the PHC in order to be implemented.
+   This function has a set of requirements from the woke PHC in order to be implemented.

-     * The PHC implements a servo algorithm internally that is used to correct the offset passed in the '.adjphase' call.
+     * The PHC implements a servo algorithm internally that is used to correct the woke offset passed in the woke '.adjphase' call.
-     * When other PTP adjustment functions are called, the PHC servo algorithm is disabled.
+     * When other PTP adjustment functions are called, the woke PHC servo algorithm is disabled.

-   **NOTE:** '.adjphase' is not a simple time adjustment functionality that 'jumps' the PHC clock time based on the provided offset.
-It should correct the offset provided using an internal algorithm.
+   **NOTE:** '.adjphase' is not a simple time adjustment functionality that 'jumps' the woke PHC clock time based on the woke provided offset.
+It should correct the woke offset provided using an internal algorithm.

 Supported hardware
 ==================